The Tempest: Restoration and 18th century

-In 1674, Thomas Shadwell re-adapted Dryden and Davenant as an opera of the same name, usually meaning a play with sections that were to be sung or danced.
+In 1674, Thomas Shadwell re-adapted Dryden and Davenant as an "opera" of the same name - meaning a play with sections that were to be sung or danced.
 Restoration playgoers appear to have regarded the Dryden/Davenant/Shadwell version as Shakespeare's: Samuel Pepys, for example, described it as "an old play of Shakespeares" in his diary.
 The opera was extremely popular, and "full of so good variety, that I cannot be more pleased almost in a comedy" according to Pepys.
-Prospero in this version is very different from Shakespeare's: Eckhard Auberlen describes him as "reduced to the status of a Polonius-like overbusy father, intent on protecting the chastity of his two sexually naive daughters while planning advantageous dynastic marriages for them."
+Prospero in this version is very different from Shakespeare's: Eckhard Auberlen describes him as "reduced to the status of a Polonius-like overbusy father, intent on protecting the chastity of his two sexually naive daughters while planning advantageous dynastic marriages for them".
 The operatic Enchanted Island was successful enough to provoke a parody, The Mock Tempest, or The Enchanted Castle, written by Thomas Duffett for the King's Company in 1675.
-It opened with what appeared to be a tempest, but turns out to be a riot in a brothel.
+It opened with what appeared to be a tempest, but turned out to be a riot in a brothel.

-In the early 18th century, the Dryden/Davenant/Shadwell version dominated the stage.
-Ariel was—with two exceptions—played by a woman, and invariably by a graceful dancer and superb singer.
-Caliban was a comedian's role, played by actors "known for their awkward figures".
-In 1756, David Garrick staged another operatic version, a "three-act extravaganza" with music by John Christopher Smith.

 The Tempest was one of the staples of the repertoire of Romantic Era theatres.
 John Philip Kemble produced an acting version which was closer to Shakespeare's original, but nevertheless retained Dorinda and Hippolito.
 Kemble was much-mocked for his insistence on archaic pronunciation of Shakespeare's texts, including "aitches" for "aches".
 It was said that spectators "packed the pit, just to enjoy hissing Kemble's delivery of 'I'll rack thee with old cramps, / Fill all they bones with aches'."
-The actor-managers of the Romantic Era established the fashion for opulence in sets and costumes which would dominate Shakespeare performances until the late 19th century: Kemble's Dorinda and Miranda, for example, were played "in white ornamented with spotted furs".

-In 1757, a year after the debut of his operatic version, David Garrick produced a heavily cut performance of Shakespeare's script at Drury Lane, and it was revived, profitably, throughout the century.